 Here’s an article about me by W.art – Worthing Art, with photography by Lorraine Heaysman –

-Painting is another direction as well, and I like to paint in a vigorous style, using palette knives.
-I also do acid etching, having learnt how to do it on art holidays in Cornwall with Oliver West’s Plein Air Printmaking.
+Painting is another direction as well, and I like to paint in oils in a vigorous style, using palette knives.
+I also do acid etching, having learnt how to do it on art holidays in Cornwall with Oliver West’s Plein Air Printmaking,